 Also know: Tomorrow market prediction

-The Bank Nifty index closed at 57,031.90, registering a 0.72% decline from the previous week's close.
-The weekly chart indicates rejection at higher levels; however, the index has managed to hold above the crucial 57,000 mark.
-The selling pressure at higher levels suggests a potential pause in the ongoing uptrend, indicating a likely sideways phase in the near term.
+The Bank Nifty index closed at 55,617.60, registering a 1.61% decline from the previous week's close.
+The weekly chart indicates rejection at higher levels, as the index failed to sustain above the crucial 56,000 mark.
+This selling pressure suggests a potential pause in the ongoing uptrend, pointing towards a likely sideways to bearish or consolidation phase in the near term.

-This week, the Bank Nifty index formed a bearish-bodied candle with a slight lower wick, supported by consistent trading volumes.
-This reflects sustained selling pressure and limited buying interest at higher levels, indicating the potential for consolidation or a mild corrective phase in the near term.
-However, as long as the index holds above the 56,500 support level, a "buy on dips" strategy remains favourable, with upside targets placed at 57,300 and 57,500.
+This week, the Bank Nifty index formed a bearish-bodied candle with an upper wick, accompanied by consistent trading volumes.
+This reflects sustained selling pressure at higher levels and limited buying interest, hinting at a possible consolidation or mild corrective phase in the near term.
+As long as the index holds below the 56,500 mark, a "sell on rise" strategy remains advisable, with downside targets placed at 55,500 and 55,000.

-On the weekly timeframe, Bank Nifty is trading above all its key moving averages, including the short-term 20-day, medium-term 50-day, and long-term 200-day Exponential Moving Averages (EMA), indicating an overall upward trend.
-However, selling pressure at higher levels suggests that a consolidation phase is underway, with the index attempting to hold above the crucial 57,000 mark.
-Key downside support is seen in the 56,700–56,500 range.
-The Relative Strength Index (RSI) stands at 65.39, indicating a sideways move.
-This consolidation phase may lead to either a time-wise or price-wise correction as the index awaits fresh triggers for the next directional move.
+On the weekly timeframe, Bank Nifty is trading above all its key moving averages—including the short-term 20-day, medium-term 50-day, and long-term 200-day Exponential Moving Averages (EMA)—indicating an overall uptrend.
+However, the sustained selling pressure at higher levels and the inability to hold above the crucial 56,000 mark suggest that the index is entering a consolidation phase.
+Key downside support is seen in the 55,500–55,000 zone.
+The Relative Strength Index (RSI) stands at 56.85 with a negative crossover, signaling a sideways to mildly bearish bias.
+This consolidation phase could result in either a time-wise or price-wise correction as the index awaits fresh triggers for its next directional move.

-The Bank Nifty index is likely to face significant resistance in the 57,300–57,500 range.
-If the index continues to move higher, ICICIBANK from the private banking sector is expected to support the uptrend.
-Similarly, in the public sector banking space, SBIN and CANBK are anticipated to show strength.
+The Bank Nifty index is likely to face significant resistance in the 56,000–56,500 range.
+If the index continues to move higher, ICICI Bank & HDFC Bank from the private banking sector is expected to support the uptrend.
+Similarly, in the public sector banking space, SBIN is anticipated to show strength and contribute to any potential upside.

-For the ongoing expiry, put options show the highest concentration near the 57,000 and 56,500 strikes, marking these as key support levels.
-Conversely, significant open interest in call options at 57,000 and 57,500 indicates potential resistance, suggesting a likely trading range of 56,500–57,500 in the upcoming sessions.
-Traders are advised to remain cautious, consider a buy-on-dips approach, and maintain strict stop-loss levels to manage risks effectively amid ongoing market volatility and potential price fluctuations.
+For the ongoing expiry, put options show the highest concentration near the 55,500 and 55,000 strikes, marking these as key support levels.
+Conversely, significant open interest in call options at 56,000 and 56,500 indicates potential resistance, suggesting a likely trading range of 55,000–56,500 in the upcoming sessions.
+Traders are advised to remain cautious, consider a sell on rise approach, and maintain strict stop-loss levels to manage risks effectively amid ongoing market volatility and potential price fluctuations.

 Nifty Bank View | Levels |